Chuck Sigars has been writing his weekly column for Beacon newspapers, “Chuck’s World,” since 2001. You would think he’d be better at it by now.

 An award-winning college actor and playwright (very small awards, some of them only theoretical), Chuck soon turned his attention to becoming an inept father, husband and homeowner, mining his misadventures for public amusement.

-Chuck is the author of three books, “The World According to Chuck” (2004), “Mr. Chuck Explains It All” (2007), and “50 Is The New Nothing” (2011), which can be found languishing in the cellar at Amazon.com or in a couple of bookstores in Texas.
+Chuck is the author of four books, “The World According to Chuck” (2004), “Mr. Chuck Explains It All” (2007), “50 Is The New Nothing” (2011), and “Learning To Walk: Seeking out joy, at all the right times, in all the wrong places, for really good reasons,” which can be found languishing in the cellar at Amazon.com or in a couple of bookstores in Texas.